Actuarial Mathematics

 Notes:

-1. At least 18 of the 37 upper level credit hours must be elected at UM-Dearborn.
+1. At least 20 of the 41 credit hours in the major must be elected at UM-Dearborn.

 2. Students are strongly recommended to complete at least one Experiential Education experience, co-op or internship before graduation.